Implementation of ordering functions

 Fluxsort attains high performance with a branchless stable partition that places one half on top of existing data and the other half somewhere else.
 One half ends up in the appropriate place in the sorted array.
 The other is in swap memory, and will be shifted back by subsequent partitions and base-case sorting.
 Aside from the partitioning strategy, fluxsort makes a number of other decisions differently from pdqsort, including a fairly complicated merge sort (Quadsort) as the base case.

 In-place quicksort relies on a partitioning algorithm that exchanges elements in order to split them into two contiguous groups.
 The Hoare partition scheme does this, and BlockQuicksort showed that it can be performed quickly with branchless index generation; this method was then adopted by pdqsort.
-But the bit booleans to indices method is faster and fits well with vectorized comparisons.
+But various bit booleans to indices methods are faster, and they fit well with vectorized comparisons.

 It's simplest to define an operation P that partitions a list 𝕩 according to a boolean list 𝕨.
 Partitioning permutes 𝕩 so that all elements corresponding to 0 in 𝕨 come before those corresponding to 1.
 The quicksort partition step, with pivot t, is (t𝕩)P𝕩, and the comparison can be vectorized.
 Interleaving comparison and partitioning in chunks would save memory (a fraction of the size of 𝕩, which should have 32- or 64-bit elements because plain counting sort is best for smaller ones) but hardly speeds things up: only a few percent, and only for huge lists with hundreds of millions of elements.
 The single-step P is also good for Bins, where the boolean 𝕨 will have to be saved.